webbiscuit/webbiscuit-website/source/cv/index.md

   - Changing software philosophy to a microservice architecture with restful APIs
   - Migrating legacy code to JavaScript framework (Angular)
   - Moving source code system to GIT
-  - Moving to a streamlined and responsive Kanban process, shifting the team from a 6 month waterfall release cycle to a potential fortnightly release
+  - Moving to a streamlined and responsive Kanban process
   - Improving documentation and knowledge transfer

 #### Skills